Back to what we treat

 A cancer diagnosis can be devastating, whatever stage a person is diagnosed at and whatever the prognosis.
 For many people, it will be the first life-threatening diagnosis they ever face, and will raise a host of feelings and thoughts – some of which will be hard to voice.
 Experts have also remarked on an increase in the risk of depression after successful treatment of cancer.

 This painful gynaecological condition was for years misdiagnosed as psychosomatic, or as a mental health problem.
+It is where tissue similar to the lining of the womb grows in other places, such as the ovaries.
+It is estimated that 1 in 10 women or people who were assigned female at birth have endometriosis.
 Treatment can be aggressive, but leaving a person to suffer without a diagnosis can be equally brutal.

 MS is a degenerative autoimmune disease without a cure, and a diagnosis is life-changing.
 It is difficult to know how to cope with news of the condition, and it may be hard to share with loved ones.